sudeepdino008/lenspath/README.md

 - [x] add logic to get/set lenspath for structs
 - [x] lenspath for maps (and tests)
 - [x] lenspath for arrays
-- [ ] option to assume nil for exhausted lens path
+- [x] option to assume nil for exhausted lens path
 - [ ] option to be able to get/set values for unexported struct fields
 - [ ] ways to combine lenses
+- [ ] document and give examples for various features